catalinc/homewatch/README.md

 # homewatch
-Monitor your home with a Raspberry PI and and a PI camera
+Monitor your home with a Raspberry PI and and a PI camera.

+# TODO
+- Installation
+- Usage